United-Philanthropy-Forum/km-starter-kit/README.md

 * The patchLevel was set to -p2 for the drupal/core package, which keeps a rouge "b" folder from showing up in your web/core folder in cases where the patch doesn't apply cleanly.

-#### scripts/composer/ScriptHandler.php

-This is a direct copy of the same file in [the D8 pantheon drop](https://github.com/pantheon-systems/example-drops-8-composer) and can be overwritten by upstream changes at any time.

 #### scripts/composer/ScriptUpdater.php

 This code lives in this repository and is maintained here.
 It helps projects built with this repo continue to get the upstream changes from